 Patient-Centered Outcomes Research Oversight Study

-There is a substantial gap in evidence regarding the novel ethical challenges that may be posed by PCOR as relevant to human subjects protection and oversight.
-The goal of this project is to engage with institutional review boards (IRBs), investigators, patients, and other stakeholders to better understand the practical realities of PCOR oversight: what are the barriers, ethical decision points, regulatory challenges, and outstanding questions calling for resolution?
+The primary focus of this project was to identify and address any novel or prevalent ethical and regulatory challenges posed by patient-centered outcomes research (PCOR) as relevant to human subjects protection and oversight.
+The goal was to engage with institutional review boards (IRBs), investigators, patients, and other stakeholders to better understand the practical realities of PCOR oversight: what are the barriers, ethical decision points, regulatory challenges, and outstanding questions calling for resolution?

 Faculty Director, Petrie-Flom Center